Visited 58713 times , 13 Visits today

 Carcharodon megalodon (or Carcharocles megalodon, depending upon which camp you’re in) was history’s largest known carnivorous fish – an enormous mackerel shark that lived from the early Miocene to the end of the Pliocene Period (approx. 23 million to 2.6 million years ago).
 According to my calculations, and based on a comparative study to established lengths of its ancestors, Megalodon reached a maximum length of approximately 56 feet (somewhat akin to Gottfried’s 1996 size estimation formula).
+Officially, however, elasmobranchologists have recently reduced its maximum estimated size to 52 feet.
+Regardless, a mammoth predator.
 The shark’s weight will be discussed later.

 Spiraling back down to earth for a moment: let me say up front that Megalodon was, without a doubt, an awe-inspiring flesh eater.
 But cinematic artistry aside, was it the fearsome apex predator that the public has been led to believe?
 The answer is YES . . . and NO. In my recent novel, Kronos Rising: Kraken (vol. 1) I featured a Carcharodon megalodon by the name of “Ursula” which was up-scaled to 84 feet and 200+ tons to battle a similar-sized pliosaur.
-As I disclosed in Kraken, the fossil evidence suggests that history’s largest shark was an active hunter as a juvenile but, as it matured, it switched over to a diet that was primarily carrion.
+KRONOS RISING: KRAKEN vol. 2 Amazon link As I disclosed in Kraken, the fossil evidence suggests that history’s largest shark was an efficient and active hunter as a juvenile and sub-adult but, as it matured, it switched over to a diet that was primarily carrion.

 Let’s start by looking at one of Megalodon’s modern-day relatives and the fish it is so often based upon, Carcharodon carcharias, AKA the great white shark.
 Great whites are active predators with sharp and serrated teeth which are designed to help them catch, kill, and consume their prey.
 It is a widely-known fact that the white shark is an active hunter that starts off life preying on fish and then, as it grows larger, clumsier, and slower, switches to a diet of marine mammals such as sea lions and elephant seals.
 It also changes hunting strategies and becomes more of a mugger, creeping along the bottom camouflaged and then rushing up to ambush its faster and more agile prey.
 Like most hunters, it misses most of the time, but, obviously, succeeds often enough to survive.
 And, like most predators, it supplements its diet with blubber-rich whale carcasses whenever possible.Changes in the prey of great white sharks.